rjnole/blog.camunda.org/content/post/2016/10/camunda-modeler-1.4-released.md

 ## DMN Simple Mode Improvements

 Besides fixing some bugs in the DMN toolkit, we also made several improvements to the simple mode.
-We improved the parsing for numeric expressions so that you should get less unexpected [expression] fields.
+We improved parsing for numeric expressions so that you should get less unexpected `[expression]` fields.
 We also improved how the simple mode deals with output cells.

 ## Other Improvements

-In BPMN default flows are now kept when reconnecting the sequence flow end to another activity (see [details](https://forum.bpmn.io/t/moving-outgoing-connection-start-point-from-gateway-causes-default-flow-to-be-lost/1079)).
+In BPMN default flows are now kept when reconnecting the *sequence flow* end to another *activity* (see [details](https://forum.bpmn.io/t/moving-outgoing-connection-start-point-from-gateway-causes-default-flow-to-be-lost/1079)).

 ## What's next?